Novae heat their food: mass transfer by irradiation: Mass transfer rates

 It is important to stress that in our model some variation in either $\Delta r_{\rm L}$ during quiescence (e.g. due to variations from star to star in the upper atmosphere structure of M dwarf donors) or in the orbital period jumps during novae is required to explain why --- at the same orbital period --- some systems are trapped in a self-sustaining state while others are not.
 Absent such variation from system to system we would expect all systems of a given orbital period and white dwarf mass to eventually evolve towards one or the other of the two solution regimes in Fig. \ref{fig:delta_rl}.
 One possibility is that eruptions during bootstrapping change the orbital period differently from `regular' novae because of the higher $\dot{m}$ before eruptions.
 The higher accretion rate raises the temperature of the accreted layer, implying a somewhat lower hydrogen ignition mass \citep[fig. 8 in][]{Wolf2013}.
 When the nova erupts, the lighter expelled shell in this case is expected to exert less friction on the binary --- removing less angular momentum \citep{Livio1991,Martin2011}.
 This systematic difference could result in cyclic transitions between the low-$\dot{m}$ and the high-$\dot{m}$ states.
 Another possibility is that the orbital period jumps are stochastic --- an atypically large negative jump can trigger a temporary bootstrapping phase.
+Such jumps have been inferred for some historic nova eruptions \citep{Salazar2017,Schaefer2020}.
+In the case of T Pyx, \citet{Schaefer2010} find evidence that the current high-$\dot{m}$ phase began circa 1866, triggered by a non-recurrent eruption (that is, with a long recurrence time and a low $\dot{m}$ before 1866).
+This is consistent with our $\sim 10^3\textrm{ yr}$ estimate for the duration of the bootstrapping phase.